GrubSpit/Grubspit/README.md

 if you see me follow you its because i think your cool!

+look at pronouns page for more info bc my strawpage is linked on there and shit

 Anyway info: My names keith, i am a man so..yeah obviously he/him